Hark0nnen/RTDumper/README.md

 ***Does RTDumper understand "modifier" set or used by "Mod" ?***

 RTDumper tries to understand how all the mods interwork.
-If you have an understanding of the various <Mod> configurations and want to share / discuss use the [issue tracker](https://github.com/fmnatic/RTDumper/issues).
+If you have an understanding of the various <Mod> configurations and want to share / discuss use the [issue tracker](https://github.com/fmnatic/RTDumper/issues) or find me on Discord.

 ***Some number in the spreadsheet looks wrong?***